Director/National Coordinator, CJD Support Group Network

 In 2008 Professor Collins became a member of the Friends and Advisory group of the CJD International Support Alliance and in 2009 he took on the role as Medical Director of the CJD Support Group Network assisting the network to support CJD families in Australia

 Infection Control Advisor to the CJD Support Group Network

-Joe-anne Bendall has worked in various nursing, management and consultancy positions since 1977.
-Her infection control career commenced in 1990 and has enabled her to work in private and public hospitals, public health and NSW Ministry of Health.
-Joe’s infection control passion is for patient quality and safety.
+Joe-Anne Bendall has worked in various nursing, management and consultancy positions since 1977.
+Her infection control career commenced in 1990 and has enabled her to work in private and public hospitals, public health and statewide positions at the NSW Ministry of Health and Clinical Excellence Commission.

 Joe first became interested in CJD during her time at the NSW Ministry of Health.
 She had a rapid learning curve and enjoys supporting Suzanne Solvyns at the CJD Support Group Network.
 In 2012, after attending the 5th Annual National CJD Conference, Joe-anne offered her services on a more official basis and was appointed to the Committee of the CJDSGN as an advisor on infection control and since that time has assisted many ‘at risk of CJD’ patients who have faced discrimination and delays when accessing health care.